 1910 - First time the race goes through the Pyrenees.

-1999-2005 - Lance Armstrong wins seven times in a row.
+1999-2005 - Armstrong wins seven times in a row.

-2003 - 100th Anniversary, but not the 100th race (the race was cancelled 11 times during WWI and WWII)
+2003 - The 100th Anniversary of the race, but not the 100th race (the race was canceled 11 times during WWI and WWII).

 October 22, 2012 - The International Cycling Union announces that Armstrong is being stripped of his Tour de France titles and is being banned from professional cycling for life.

-October 26, 2012 - The International Cycling Union announces that no one will be declared the winner of the Tour de France from 1999-2005, after Lance Armstrong is stripped of his titles.
+October 26, 2012 - The International Cycling Union announces that no one will be declared the winner of the Tour de France from 1999-2005, after Armstrong is stripped of his titles.